-- (a) be a senior member of staff of the Accredited Member; - (b) have the necessary competence, knowledge, experience and training in supply chain due diligence and KYC processes; - (c) be provided with all resources necessary to perform his/her functions and role in accordance with these Rules for RBDG; and - (d) be able to communicate critical information to senior management, staff and suppliers.
+- (c) be provided with all resources necessary to perform his/her functions and role in accordance with these Rules for RBDG; and - (d) be able to communicate critical information to senior management, staff and suppliers.

-- a) The Supply Chain Officer is a senior staff member whose responsibilities with the implementation of the Policy and Procedures are clearly defined.
-She has been working with Al Etihad Gold from May 30, 2011 till date.

-- b) Supply Chain Officer and team members has the necessary competence, knowledge, experience and trainings and has attended conferences and trainings mainly for AML and supply chain such as the ICGLR-OECD-UN GoE Joint Forum on Responsible Mineral Supply Chains in Paris since 2013.

-- c) Additional staff are employed in the Compliance Department to assist the CO in the day-to-day due diligence activities.
-The resources used by the compliance team are:

 - a.
 Trainings

 - b.
 Dow Jones subscription

 - c.
-Knowyourcountry subscription

-- d.
-Conflict Barometer
+Knowyourcountry sd.
+Conflict Barometer Knowyourcountry subscription

-- e.
-World Gold Council
+- World Gold Council

-- f. other reference materials
+- other reference materials

 - g.
 Due-diligence consulting services

-- The Supply Chain Officer and its team has open and direct line of communication with the Management, Regulator, staff members and suppliers.
+The Supply Chain Officer and its team has open and direct line of communication with the Management, Regulator, staff members and suppliers.
 Risk assessment reporting and results were presented to the top management.
 The risk assessment procedures are clearly defined as part of the Supply Chain Officer's tasks and a member of Senior Management is responsible for approving each new supply chain.
 The Senior Management reviews these supply chains on an annual basis to determine whether to continue the business relationship.
-There are documented consequences if the risk assessment reporting tasks are not completed and it has been communicated to relevant (accounts, departments and personnel customer service, shipping/receiving).
+There documented consequences if the risk assessment reporting tasks are not completed and it has been communicated to relevant departments and personnel (accounts, customer service, shipping/receiving).